Cooking Vegetables for a Salt-Free Diet

 To Microwave or Not to Microwave

-Lately there has been some controversy as to whether microwaving zaps the vitamins as well as cooking the food.
-I'm unsure, as I have not researched that end of the question.
+There has been much controversy as to whether microwaving zaps the nutrients as well as cooking the food.
+Well, the verdict is in, and quite the opposite is true!

-Vegetables can be sauteed in a healthy ways, such as in a stir-fry, using olive oil.
-The trick here, is to use only enough of the oil to add flavor, and not drench the vegetables.
-To this end, it is best to use a non-stick fry pan or wok, and keep the veggies moving, and add in your seasonings as you stir.
+Vegetables can be sauteed in a healthy ways, such as in a stir-fry, using olive or canola oil.
+The trick here, is to use only enough of the oil to add flavor, and keep them from sticking to the pan, but not drench the vegetables.
+To this end, it is best to use a non-stick fry pan or wok, and keep the veggies moving, (non-stick, however, does not mean non-scorch!
+If you don't watch what you're doing, you can still burn food).
+Add in your seasonings as you stir.

-Otherwise, you can use a steamer basket which fits inside a saucepan, .
+You can also use a steamer basket which fits inside a saucepan, .
 Steaming keeps the vitamins and other nutrients intact.
 Alternately, you can microwave your veggies--in fact, there are even microwave steamers available.

 Vegetables can, in many cases be baked quite successfully, and not just potatoes.
 Eggplant is a great candidate for this treatment.
 Here's why: eggplant just loves, loves, loves to soak up all the olive oil (or any other oil) you care to provide.
 So with pan-fried eggplant, if you are not careful, you can end up with a soggy, greasy mess.